ralphmoran/UITest/README.md

 ## Usage: How to create a UITestCase

-All your test cases must extend from the abstract class UITestCase, define an `$element` (class or function to be tested), and all the tests/methods must start with `test_` and return void.
-There is a folder named `/tests/` where all your test cases will be saved by default.
+All your test cases must extend from the abstract class `UITestCase`, define the `$element` (class or function to be tested), and all the tests/methods must start with `test_` and return void.
+There is a folder named `/tests/` where all your test cases will be saved by default when you create them via the REPL `uitest`.
 You can save your tests in any other folder, to execute them you need to specify the path like it was displayed from above.

 ```php
 // Create a UITesCase